JuanRodenas/server-mariadb/docs/docker-installation.md

 - The machine you are going to run the infrastructure on has at least 2 GB of memory.
 - Set up a Linux server (Ubuntu 20.04 64-bit or later).
 - Install Docker and Docker Compose on it.
-	- For more information on how to configure Docker and Docker Compose, please refer to the official [Docker] documentation (https://docs.docker.com/engine/install/ubuntu/#set-up-the-repository).
+	- For more information on how to configure Docker and Docker Compose, please refer to the official documentation [Docker](https://docs.docker.com/engine/install/ubuntu/#set-up-the-repository).
 - You have configured your security groups to allow incoming TCP connections on ports 80 and 443 from at least your local IP.
 - You have configured a domain name (or subdomain) to point to your server's IP address.
 -  For more information on how to set up security groups on your server, see your hosting provider's documentation.
 If you want to run it as a non-root user, remember the post-installation steps for Linux: [link](https://docs.docker.com/engine/install/linux-postinstall#manage-docker-as-a-non-root-user)